envision-projects/envision-projects.github.io/content/embedded/simple-wifi-web-server-with-esp32.md

 The ESP32 is an amazing module that comes with integrated WiFi capabilities and can be programmed using the Arduino IDE.

 ![](/images/esp32.jpg)

+## Installing the ESP32 Library on Arduino IDE